MathildaStigenberg/durianproject/README.md

 #### HTseq

-HTseq is used for expression analysis by counting how many genes each transcriptomic read map to.
+HTseq is used for differential expression analysis by counting how many genes each transcriptomic read map to.

 The script for doing this is called 13_htseq.sh and can be found in the directory:
 /home/mathi/genome_analysis/durianproject/code

 #### DESeq2

-DESeq2 is used for doing expression analysis on the genome.
+DESeq2 is used for doing differential expression analysis by plotting a PCA plot visualizing how the transcriptomic data differ in expression and a heatmap visualizing how varied the genes are in expression level.

 The script for doing this is called 14_deseq2.r and can be found in the directory:
 /home/mathi/genome_analysis/durianproject/code